grab/cocoapods-binary-cache/docs/configure_cocoapods_binary_cache.md

 - Default: `false`.
 - Enable prebuilt frameworks to be used with devices.

+### `xcframework`
+- Default: `false`.
+- Enable `xcframework` support.
+This is useful when prebuilding for multi architectures (for simulators & devices).\
+NOTE: On ARM-based macs, please set this option to `true` as creating fat binaries with `lipo` no longer works on those machines.

 ### `disable_dsym`
 - Default: `false`.
 - Disable dSYM generation when prebuilding frameworks.